Resource-Efficient Synthesis of Sparse Quantum States: Preliminaries

 \section{Preliminaries}

 Let us start by introducing the core concepts of quantum computing \cite{nielsen_chuang_2010} that will be needed in this paper.

 In the following, we will use the Dirac notation and the matrix representation of the finite-dimensional linear maps interchangeably. $\ket0$ and $\ket1$ denote the two elements of the canonical orthonormal basis of $\mathbb C^2$: $\ket0:= ^\dagger$ and $\ket1:= ^\dagger$, where $\dag$ is the \emph{dagger}, i.e.~the conjugate transpose, or adjoint.
 A bit string of size $n$ inside the \emph{ket} notation $\ket{...}$ is a shorthand for the Kronecker product of the corresponding kets (e.g.~$\ket{011}:=\ket0\otimes\ket1\otimes\ket1$).
 Such a state is called an $n$-qubit classical state; and the $2^n$ different $n$-qubit classical states form the canonical orthonormal basis of $\mathbb C^{2^n}$.
 Any $n$-qubit quantum state $\ket\psi$ is a normalized linear combination of the $n$-qubit classical states.
 While an unnormalized element of $\mathbb C^{2^n}$ does not constitute a quantum state, they are mathematically relevant and will be used in the following.
 The \emph{bra} notation $\bra{...}$ represents the dagger of the corresponding ket: $\bra\psi := \ket\psi^\dag$.
+In the following, we shall use $\ket{e_i}$ to denote the classical state $\ket{0...010...0}$ where the $1$ appears at index $i$.
+The number of qubits of the state in this notation is ambiguous, but it will usually be clear from the context.

 A valid (measurement-free) quantum operation $f$ from $n$ qubits to $m$ qubits has to send any $n$-qubit quantum state to an $m$ qubit quantum state, it is hence an isometry: $f^\dag\circ f=I$, where $I$ is the identity.
 When $n=m$, this evolution is even a unitary: $f^\dag\circ f=f\circ f^\dag=I$.
 Notice that any linear map $f:\mathbb C^{2^n}\to\mathbb C^{2^m}$ can be written as either a matrix or a linear combination of compositions of kets and bras.
 For instance, $I = \ketbra0+\ketbra1$ in $\mathbb C^2$.